Phryne Fisher: Dr. Elizabeth Macmillan

-Dr. Elizabeth Macmillan is a Scottish surgeon who works at the Queen Victoria Hospital for Women in Melbourne, Australia.
+Dr. Elizabeth Macmillan is a Scottish surgeon who works at the Queen Victoria hospital for women in Melbourne, Australia.
 She is a friend of Phryne's.
 Dr. Macmillan and Phryne reunited during Phryne's voyage by ship from England to Australia in Cocaine Blues.
 Dr. Macmillan is described as being of around forty-five years of age, with a broad, strong physique, rough and calloused hands, and a weatherbeaten complexion.
 Her black hair, now turning white, is cut into a 'short Eton crop' and she tends to dress in men's clothes for convenience.
-Phryne and Dr. Macmillan first meet when there is a 'flu epidemic at a remote island, and Phyrne steps in to fly Dr. Macmillan in on a plane despite dangerous weather conditions.
+Phryne and Dr. Macmillan first meet when there is a 'flu epidemic at a remote island, and Phryne steps in to fly Dr. Macmillan in on a plane despite dangerous weather conditions.
 She then assists Dr. Macmillan in attending to the unwell residents of the island, including slaughtering a Highland cow to make them broth.